oktadev/okta-blog/_source/_posts/2022-08-29-react-typescript-redux.md

 There are a myriad of state management options available for React.
 React provides the option of using the built-in [Context](https://reactjs.org/docs/context.html) for when you have a nested tree of components that share a state.
 There is also a built-in [useState hook](https://reactjs.org/docs/context.html) that will allow you to set local state for a component.

-For more complex scenarios where you might need a single source of truth that is shared across large sections of your application and is frequently changing, you might want to consider using a more robust state management library.
+For more complex scenarios where you need a single source of truth that changes frequently and is shared across large sections of your application, consider using a more robust state management library.

 This walkthrough will get you started with a basic setup using Okta's redirect model to manage authenticated state and user profile information within a React app.
 It provides examples on when to use [Redux](https://redux.js.org/), local state using React's `useState` hook, or React Context.

 **Prerequisites**

-As of the time of this publication, Node >= 14.0.0 and npm >= 5.6 are required for Create React App.
+As of the time of this publication, Create React App requires Node >= 14.0.0 and npm >= 5.6.
 You can check for the latest required versions at [https://reactjs.org/docs/create-a-new-react-app.html](https://reactjs.org/docs/create-a-new-react-app.html).

 **NOTE:** Redux also recommends you install the [Chrome React DevTools Extension](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en).
 {% include toc.md %}
 ## Create the React app using TypeScript

-We'll get started with the built-in React template for [Create React App](https://github.com/facebook/create-react-app) that uses Redux and Typescript.
+We'll get started with the built-in React template for [Create React App](https://github.com/facebook/create-react-app) that uses Redux and TypeScript.
 This includes the recommended Redux Toolkit and Redux's integration with React components.

 1. First, run:
 ```bash